Dev43/ethinitium/contracts/challenges/01/README.md

 ## 01 Structure

-In this excercise, we will outline the structure of the contract.
+In this exercise, we will outline the structure of the contract.

 Create a BikeShare contract, with the following: